Radiative cooling: Architecture

+analysed cases, while maintaining indoor thermal comfort throughout the cooling season.

 Heat shields

 High emissivity coatings that facilitate radiative cooling may be used in reusable thermal protection systems (RTPS) in spacecraft and hypersonic aircraft.
 In such heat shields a high emissivity material, such as molybdenum disilicide (MoSi_{2}) is applied on a thermally insulating ceramic substrate.
 In such heat shields high levels of total emissivity, typically in the range 0.8 - 0.9, need to be maintained across a range of high temperatures.
 Planck's law dictates that at higher temperatures the radiative emission peak shifts to lower wavelengths (higher frequencies), influencing material selection as a function of operating temperature.
 In addition to effective radiative cooling, radiative thermal protection systems should provide damage tolerance and may incorporate self-healing functions through the formation of a viscous glass at high temperatures.

 James Webb Space Telescope

 The James Webb Space Telescope uses radiative cooling to reach its operation temperature of about 50 K. To do this, its large reflective sunshield blocks radiation from the Sun, Earth, and Moon.
 The telescope structure, kept permanently in shadow by the sunshield, then cools by radiation.